-4.1 Information on arbitrators
+A. Information on arbitrators

 There has been a massive increase in the availability of information on arbitrators, which is a step in the right direction.
 It takes three forms.
 First, there is the information provided directly by the arbitrator through publications, presentations delivered at conferences and information made available on the arbitrator's website(s).
-Second, there are third-party sources such as commercial directories and arbitral institution panel lists.
-Third, there is information arising from referrals and through word-of-mouth exchanges in the arbitral community.
+Second, there is information arising from referrals and through word-of-mouth exchanges in the arbitral community.
+Finally, there are third-party sources such as commercial directories and arbitral institution panel lists.

-There has been a substantial increase in the amount of information provided by third-parties, through commercial directories such as Who's Who Legal Arbitration50) and Best Lawyers.51) There are also paid subscription arbitrator tools such as the Kluwer Law International "Arbitrator Tool" and the GAR "Arbitrator's Research Tool" which rely to a lesser degree on information provided by arbitrators, and provide summaries of information on arbitrators' recent work.
+There has been a substantial increase in the amount of information provided by third parties, through commercial directories such as Who's Who Legal Arbitration64 and Best Lawyers.
+65 There are also paid subscription arbitrator tools such as the Kluwer Law International "Arbitrator Tool" and the GAR "Arbitrator's Research Tool" which rely to a lesser degree on information provided by arbitrators, and provide summaries of information on arbitrators' recent work.

 However, while much has been done to improve access to information, there is a paucity of objective material regarding the performance of arbitrators.
 Many of the metrics listed do not give a comprehensive guide as to the quality and efficiency of arbitrators.
+Many have indicated that the available resources are too inconsistent and sparse to provide conclusive positions on a range of issues available.66